avarshvir/Satellite_Orbit_Trajectory_Predictor/README.md

 satellite and predicts the next one, then converts that prediction into a real three-dimensional position in space.

-More concretely, it:
+In Simple terns:

-- Automatically downloads one year of real ISS tracking data.
+- It Automatically downloads one year of real ISS tracking data.
 - Converts each raw tracking record into a set of orbital elements.
 - Prepares the data as overlapping time windows suitable for sequence modeling.
 - Trains an LSTM network to predict the next orbital state from the previous